Exotic non-leaves with infinitely many ends: Exotic structures on

 Since the number of isomorphism classes of definite forms grows at least exponentially with the range, Donaldson's Theorem shows there are many topological simply connected $4$--dimensional manifolds that are not smoothable.
 On the other hand, noncompact $4$--manifolds are always smoothable \cite{Freedman-Quinn}.
 There exists a version of Donaldson's Theorem for noncompact smoothly periodic $4$-manifolds due to Taubes \cite{Taubes}.
 We shall use the following version of Taubes' Theorem which suffices for our purposes.

-\begin{thm}[Taubes \cite{Taubes}] Let $M$ be an open smooth simply connected one--ended $4$--manifold with definite intersection form and a smoothly periodic and cylindrical end.
-Then the intersection pairing on $H_2(M,\Z)$ is isomorphic (over $\Z)$ to a diagonal form. \end{thm}
+\begin{theorem}[Taubes \cite{Taubes}] Let $M$ be an open smooth simply connected one--ended $4$--manifold with definite intersection form and a smoothly periodic and cylindrical end.
+Then the intersection pairing on $H_2(M,\Z)$ is isomorphic (over $\Z)$ to a diagonal form. \end{theorem}

 Here {\em cylindrical} means that the given end admits admits a neighborhood homeomorphic to $S^3\times [0,\infty)$.
-In the following, if $W$ is a smooth oriented manifold, then $\overline{W}$ will denote the smooth manifold obtained by reversing orientation in $W$.3
+In the following, if $W$ is a smooth oriented manifold, then $\overline{W}$ will denote the smooth manifold obtained by reversing orientation in $W$.